Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Flame Tornado.md

 **Before Mitigation**: Likelihood: 1, Severity: 4, Overall: 4

 **Mitigation**: Ensure demonstrator is aware of what materials are used in the experiment and that they will need to use touch petroleum jelly.
 Do not proceed if the demonstrator has an allergy.
+Wash jelly off hands after applying it.

 **After Mitigation**: Likelihood: 1, Severity: 2, Overall: 2